At IDR Solutions we get alot of questions about Java development.

 And that’s how you make a client which contacts a web service.
 To demonstrate further the interoperability of webservices, here’s the same example written in PHP:

-For a more advanced example of using web services, check out our cloud converter pages, which lets you see how file IO is handled with web services.
+For a more advanced example of using web services, check out our support website.

 Check out the next post in this series: Web Services: Creating and Deploying a Java Web Service.